-Apply insights in Power BI Desktop to discover where distributions vary
+Apply insights in Power BI to discover where distributions vary

 Often in visuals, you see a data point, and wonder about whether distribution would be the same for different categories.
 With insights in Power BI you can find out with just a few clicks.

 Consider the following visual, which shows Total Sales by Country.
 As the chart shows, most sales come from the United States, accounting for 57% of all sales with lessor contributions coming from the other countries.
 It's often interesting in such cases to explore whether that same distribution would be seen for different sub-populations.
 For example, is this the same for all years, all sales channels, and all categories of products?
 While you could apply different filters and compare the results visually, doing so can be time consuming and error prone.

 You can tell Power BI to find where a distribution is different, and get fast, automated, insightful analysis about your data.
 Simply right-click on a data point, and select Analyze > Find where this distribution is different, and insight is delivered to you in an easy-to-use window.

 In this example, the automated analysis quickly shows that for Touring Bikes, the proportion of sales in the United States and Canada are lower, while the proportion coming from the other countries is higher.

 To use insights to find where distributions seen on charts are different, just right-click on any data point (or on the visual as a whole), and select Analyze > Find where this distribution is different.